Explore IU Indianapolis degrees and career opportunities

 Investigative

-Radiology is a science involving the medical use of X-rays in the diagnosis of disease.
 A radiologist is a physician specializing in this science, and a radiographer (or radiologic technologist) produces radiographic images under the direction of the radiologist.
-Radiographers make up the largest group of imaging professionals.
-Their principal duties consist of performing diagnostic X-ray procedures of patients with the lowest amount of radiation exposure possible.
-They also assist in fluoroscopic examinations and in special radiographic procedures.
+In addition to performing diagnostic X-ray procedures, they also assist in fluoroscopic examinations and in special radiographic procedures.
 Other tasks performed by radiographers vary.
 Radiographers must be able to handle seriously ill and injured patients to obtain the maximum amount of information without injury to the patient and with the least amount of pain and discomfort from the examination.
-They may assist the radiologist in some complex procedures, often involving the injection of opaque media through needles or catheters.
-Radiographers must be well educated and experienced in aseptic techniques, requiring skills comparable to those of nurses in some specialties.
 Most technologists are employed in hospitals, clinics, and physicians' offices.
-NOTE: If students want to pursue a bachelor's degree, they may apply to the Medical Imaging Technology Program in their second year of the Radiography Program and should complete the required prerequisite courses during their first year alongside the radiography prerequisite courses.

 Employment of radiologic and MRI technologists is projected to grow 6% from 2023 to 2033, faster than the average for all occupations.
 About 16,000 openings for radiologic and MRI technologists are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2024).